PHart3/colimits-agda/HoTT-Agda/README.md

 -----

 The library is compatible with Agda 2.6.3 and 2.6.4.
-To use it, include `hott-core.agda-lib` and `hott-theorems.agda-lib` in your Agda library file (along with the latter's dependencies).
+To use it, include `hott-core.agda-lib` and `hott-theorems.agda-lib` in your Agda libraries file (along with the latter's dependencies).

 Agda Options
 ------------